Skip to contents

 Value

-dPL gives the density, pPL gives the distribution function, qPL gives the quantile function, rPL
+dPL gives the density, pPL gives the distribution function, qPL gives the quantile function, rPL generates random deviates and hPL gives the hazard function.

 Details